lbose/Enigma-Code-Decryption/README.md

 # Enigma-Code-Decryption
-Finding the complete plugboard settings for the plain-text cipher text pair by using the Enigma machine code written in C.
+Finding the complete plugboard settings for the plain-text cipher text pair by using the Enigma machine code written in C++.